bambinos/formulae/README.md

      [ 1.
 1.04108597]]

-Before exploring the group level effects we mention that formulae returns a sparse matrix in CSC format.
-If it is the case the matrix is not that big and you want to see it as a whole, you can call `design.group.design_matrix.toarray()`
+Before exploring the group level effects it should be noted that formulae returns a sparse matrix in CSC format.
+If it is the case the matrix is not that big and you want to print it as any other matrix, you can call `design.group.design_matrix.toarray()`

 ```python